xianghuiluo/TechnicalNotes/articles/wireguard.md

 - The LAN IP range is **192.168.0.0/24**
 - The WireGuard server is assigned a static LAN IP of **192.168.0.254** by the home router

-## Port Forwarding, Firewall, and IP Forwarding
+## Port Forwarding, IP Forwarding, and Firewall
 Before we start setting up the WireGuard server and clients, port forwarding need to be set up on the home router so that a client device away from home can connect to the WireGuard server behind the home router.
 The default port for WireGuard is **51820/UDP**.
 Here we need internet traffic to 101.92.31.37/51820 be directed to 192.168.0.254/51820.
 Below is an example of setting the port forwarding on a home router
 ![Image](../data/Port-Forward.png)
 Most of the time, we will have multiple clients connected to the WireGuard server.
 If we want to connect from one client to another, it requires the server to relay the traffic.
 IP forwarding needs to be enabled on the server for this to work.
 Open the file **/etc/sysctl.conf** on the server and uncomment the line for **net.ipv4.ip_forward=1**.
 To apply the setting, we must use the following: